-- " Classes for K-5 students begin at 7:55 A.M. - " Camp Douglas starts at 7:40 A.M - " For those students who walk or ride by private transportation, we ask that they arrive at school between 7:45-7:55 A.M. - " Please note that the school does not provide supervision of students arriving prior to 7:30 A.M. - " If you drop off your children in the morning, please remember not to block the lanes of traffic at the school - " Students arriving after classes begin must check in at the school office for attendance and lunch count.
+- " Classes for students begin at 7:55 A.M. - " Please note that the school does not provide supervision of students arriving prior to 7:30 A.M. - " If you drop off your children in the morning, please remember not to block the lanes of traffic at the school